vidstack/player/apps/site/src/routes/docs/player/[...5]components/[...3_deep]ui/[...2]poster/_Docs.md

 ---
-description: This element is used to display a media poster or thumbnail image, generally before playback begins.
+description: This component is used to display a media poster or thumbnail image, generally before playback begins.
 ---

 ## Usage